 Smart factories use digital technology to improve efficiency, reduce costs and to design and implement new ways of working to give manufacturing businesses a competitive edge.
 The biggest benefits of smart methods include improved design and production processes, and streamlining of internal company procedures – better systems relieve administrative burden and allow everyone to focus on where they’re best placed.

-Despite the obvious benefits of harnessing new technology, a recent PwC Digital Operations Survey2 revealed that only 1% of UK companies identify themselves as digital champions.
-One of the main hurdles to embracing new technologies is a considerable lack of information on how to do so – and which technologies are worthwhile investing in.
+Despite the obvious benefits of harnessing new technology one of the main hurdles to embracing new technologies is a considerable lack of information on how to do so – and which technologies are worthwhile investing in.

 This is worrying, as being slow to respond can result in manufacturers losing their competitive edge and being left behind as they struggle to enhance their digital products and services while maintaining an affordable rate compared to other countries.
 So, how can companies begin to capitalise on the benefits that smart factories can offer?
 A top down approach is the only way to effectively do so, with a clear strategy and strong leadership from management, who will have the understanding required to allow their employees to improve customer service and reach more markets through new technologies.
 Your insurance broker can help you to implement a digital strategy which works to mitigate the risks that robotics, analytics and AI can introduce to your business.